spirali/elsie/docs/userguide/layout.md

 Note: for brevity, most code snippets in this user guide assume that there is a `slides` variable containing a `Slides` object and a `slide` variable containing a `Slide` object.
 The `render` method call is also omitted from most of the examples that display rendered slide output.
+The output from the code snippets is rendered into PNG images instead of SVG images to ensure that they will be displayed consistently on each device.

 ### Debug draw mode
 The boxes themselves are invisible, but they have caused the three text items to be rendered